2017 Commemorative Proof of the 1977 Liberty Dollar

 The Inaugural Release of the Grove Minting Company!
 2011 Silver Commemorative of the 1837 Feuchtwanger Cent.
 This commemorative is Proof Struck in solid .999 Silver, weighing 1/10 a Troy Ounce at...

 Celebrating the 40th anniversary of the 1977 Liberty Dollar.
-Special second strike in .999 Silver Celebrating its 2017 release, the Grove Minting Company pays homage to Frank Gasparro, the tenth...
+Final strike in piedfort style, 1/2 Ounce .999 Silver Celebrating its 2017 release, the Grove Minting Company pays homage to Frank...Out Of Stock

 2012 Commemorative of the 1854 Flying Eagle Pattern Cent.
 This commemorative is Proof Struck in copper alloy, weighing 11 grams (or slightly more than 1/3 a Troy Ounce) at 25mm wide, and twice the...